-Communication Skills I & II 8 s.h.
+Communication Skills I and II 8 s.h.
 Newswriting and Reporting 3 s.h.

 All majors in the School of Journalism and Mass Communication at the University of Iowa must meet the general education requirements of the College of Liberal Arts at that institution (see curriculum under Liberal Arts).
-The following courses are recommended for an associate in arts degree:
+The following courses are recommended for an Associate in Arts Degree:

 Principles of Economics 6 s.h.

-Psychology
+Psychology 3 s.h.

-Foreign Language (fourth level)
+Foreign Language (fourth level) 0-16 s.h.

-Government
+Government 3 s.h.

 Sociology 3 s.h.

 Introduction to Journalism 3 s.h.

 Newswriting and Reporting 3 s.h.